 Room 5101 to 5106, Level 5, Melbourne Connect

-The User Experience (UX) Lab, based in the School of Computing and Information Systems, is a specialist laboratory used for usability testing and interaction research.
+The User Experience (UX) Lab is a specialist laboratory used for usability testing and interaction research located at the University’s innovation precinct, Melbourne Connect.
 It supports a variety of activities concerning the design and evaluation of interactive technologies, including user-based testing, heuristic evaluations, cognitive walkthroughs, brainstorming sessions, participatory design workshops and focus group studies.

 While the UX Lab is used for basic research by postgraduate students and staff, we welcome others making use of the facility as well.
 The lab can be hired by companies and individuals on a full-day or half-day basis.
 If you are interested in hiring the lab, please contact the Lab Manager.

-The control room enables the monitoring of one, two or three simultaneous usability sessions.
+The control room enables the monitoring of one or simultaneous usability sessions.
 This configuration is ideal when several groups of participants must simultaneously access the lab.
-It is also useful when investigating distributed technologies, such as those used by people interacting over a distance (e.g. pervasive communication technologies).
+It is also useful when investigating distributed technologies, such as those used by people interacting over a distance (eg, pervasive communication technologies).
 The lab allows the investigator to simultaneously observe both interactions.